Urtopia Carbon Joy Review | Light, Simple, and Lots of Fun

 This bike blends elements of a utility e-bike and a cruiser to create a cool, responsive, and highly maneuverable ride with lots of versatility.

-Urtopia, a maker of carbon fiber e-bikes ranging from the portable, aptly-named Carbon Fold 1 to the high-tech, ChatGPT-integrated Carbon 1 Pro, aims to solve the aforementioned problems with the Carbon Joy.
+Urtopia, a maker of carbon fiber e-bikes ranging from the portable, aptly named Carbon Fold 1 to the high-tech, ChatGPT-integrated Carbon 1 Pro, aims to solve the aforementioned problems by utilizing lightweight materials and employing smart design.

-One of the first things that stood out to us about the Carbon Joy was its responsive, natural-feeling pedal assist system (PAS).
-The bike pairs a torque sensor with its lively 500W rear hub motor, allowing its PAS to adapt to the rider’s effort level.
-This makes the Urtopia feel like a faster and easier version of a non-electric bike—and a true joy to ride.
+One of the first things that stood out to us was the bike’s responsive and natural-feeling pedal-assist system (PAS).
+Urtopia paired a torque sensor with its lively 500W rear hub motor, allowing its PAS to adapt to the rider’s effort level.
+This makes the Urtopia feel like a faster and easier version of a non-electric bike—and a true joy to ride (pun intended!).

 Class 2 (throttle to 20 mph)